Testing Library Best Practices

 CI Pipeline Enforcement & Debugging Workflows

 Deploy headless debugging pipelines that capture DOM snapshots, network traces, and console errors on failure.
-Provide structured migration pathways for legacy codebases, referencing Migrating from Enzyme to React Testing Library in 2024 to address deprecated wrapper methods and shallow rendering anti-patterns.
+For migration guidance from Enzyme, refer to Migrating from Enzyme to React Testing Library in 2024 to address deprecated wrapper methods and shallow rendering anti-patterns.

 Implementation Patterns